DylanVann/perfect-dark-mode/README.md

 This is done before the rest of your page is rendered (that's why it needs to be in head).

 To style your color modes you can use CSS variables, e.g.
+You can add `@media (prefers-color-scheme: dark/light)` queries to support users with JS disabled.

 ```css
 @media (prefers-color-scheme: dark) {